santiweight/poker-base/README.md

 Basic datatypes for writing code that handles poker (poker simulation, a poker website, solver etc.).
 Most datatypes and their functions are well-tested; untested functions are generally documented.
 The goal is to eventually reach 100% code coverage and for this package to be kept to a high industrial quality.

+Pull requests or suggestions (preferably created in an issue), are not just encouraged but highly.
+I should be highly responsive for the foreseeable future.

 ## Goal

 To become the standard (read "only existing") Haskell poker library for basic types.
 Currently there are 4/5 unmaintained or bit-rotting libraries that can be revived and potentially work toegether.
 Some issues that present themselves: